Maven Central Publishing Limits⚓︎

 - Beyond IPs: Addressing Organizational Overconsumption in Maven Central

-- In the past 90 days, 10% of namespaces accounted for:
+The data shows that publishing demand is concentrated.
+In the past 90 days, 10% of namespaces accounted for:

 - more than 88% of all files published to Maven Central